Triumph of Death (2018)

 How about instead of giving us solid advice like “games should be exciting and fun and not boring and filled with faggotry” you actually give us some damn advice on how to go about that.
 A handful of short descriptions and we are cast into the cold to fend for ourselves.
 You’d think a central game mechanic would be given a little more elaboration but FUCK YOU.
 We sort of have an idea when “Kirk thinks Spock is good at math but also autistic” would be “relevant” but this is all so bare bones and open ended they might as well have dropped the whole fucking thing.

 Characters don’t really gain in strength or ability, but they change as they complete ‘Tales,’ which is kind of lame and fatalistic.
 Every time you complete a ‘Tale’ you can change your Cause, Relationship, Descriptor or opt to gain a Mystic ability if appropriate.
-The last one is the closest thing your character can get to levelling up, and these abilities are consequently the most interesting by far.
-They border on the miraculous but leave the existence of the supernatural open to interpretation, which I love in a historical setting.
+The last one is the closest thing your character can get to levelling up, and these abilities are consequently the most interesting.
+They border on the miraculous but leave the existence of the supernatural open to interpretation, an approach I love in a historical setting.
 Holiness (win theological discussions with a few words, resist all temptation), Witchcraft (craft remedies, terrify with a curse), True Sight (detect all lies, see what is hidden), Animal Speak, Visions and the badass Divine Suffering!
 Resist ANY PAIN and survive the most heinous injuries.
-You can just see the blood-cacked flagellants marching though the muddied streets piled with corpses while carts ridden by plague masked doctors ride by accompanied by the tolling of a great bell.
+You can just see the blood-cacked flagellants marching though the muddied streets piled with corpses while carts ridden by plague masked doctors ride by accompanied by the mournful tolling of a great bell.
 Some cool medieval abilities entirely in keeping with the theme of the game.
 I mean, they don’t have a mechanical impact in the form of dice but you can theoretically find something to do with them, maaaaybe?

 And that was character creation.
 My recommendation is to change this game into a roguelike, use the descriptors as modifiers to base statts with actual mechanical components and just assign them randomly at character creation, thus incrementally increasing the strength of your character as you survive tales.
 Ah las that can’t happen because it would be too much about winning and fun and this is a serious meditation on death yadda yadda yadda.
 On to the mechanics.